Owen-Choh/SC4052-Cloud-Computing-Project/README.md

     ```bash
     go run .
     ```

+> [!NOTE]
+> Steps to setup Github Actions on your own repository is included in `setup github actions.md`
 ### Usage

 Once the application is running, you can access the frontend in your web browser at `http://localhost` or the configured domain in the Caddyfile.